Caballero018/holbertonschool-validation/module1_task2/README.md

     hugo server -D
 ```
 ### Configure the site
-1. With your editor, open the site configuration file (config.toml) in the root of your project.
+1. With your editor, open the <a href="https://gohugo.io/getting-started/usage/#draft-future-and-expired-content">site configuration</a> file (config.toml) in the root of your project.
 ```
     baseURL = 'http://example.org/'
     languageCode = 'en-us'